 Figure 3 Proportion of annual returns by week (Sunday through Saturday) adult Chinook Salmon collected at the Priest Rapids Hatchery Volunteer Trap.
-First week generally begins between September 7 and 15.
+The error bars indicate the standard deviation.
+The first week begins between September 7 and 15.

 PRH has four adult Salmon holding ponds.
-Ponds 2 and 3 were used to hold broodstock collected at the PRH Volunteer Trap.
-Pond 1 was used to hold broodstock for the Yakama Nation to supplement production at other facilities.
+Ponds 1 and 2 were used to hold broodstock collected at the PRH Volunteer Trap.
+Pond 3 was used to temporarily hold broodstock during spawning operation.
 Pond 4 was used to hold broodstock collected from the ABC.
 The PRH staff generally transported fish from the volunteer trap on non-spawn days to collect broodstock and or to surplus the excess fish.
 Male fall Chinook Salmon typically comprised the majority of fish surplused from the trap.
-Spawn days generally occurred on Tuesdays and Wednesdays each week from October 27 through December 1 (N = 8).
-The electro-anesthesia (EA) system was regularly used during surplus and spawning activities during 2020.
+Spawn days generally occurred on Tuesdays and Wednesdays each week from October 26 through November 29 (N = 9).
+The electro-anesthesia (EA) system was regularly used during surplus and spawning activities during 2021.

-The egg-take goal from the 2020 PRH brood was 13,530,000 eggs.
-The actual egg-take for the Grant PUD and USACE programs was 13,971,184 (~103% of the goal).
+The total egg-take goal from the 2021 PRH brood was 13,298,105 unfertilized eggs (Chelan PUD, Douglas PUD, Grant PUD, and WDFW, 2021).
+This includes 6,789,393 for the Grant PUD program, 2,061,248 USACE program at PRH, and 4,447,464 for the USACE program at RSH.
+The actual egg-take for the Grant PUD and USACE programs was 13,405,154 (~101% of the goal).
 In general, the spawning protocol includes stripping eggs from two females into a five-gallon bucket and then adding milt from a single male.
 Two buckets of fertilized eggs were then combined to help ensure fertilization.
 These buckets were then transferred to the incubation room, weighed to estimate numbers of eggs, and placed in vertical incubation trays at roughly 7,000 eggs per tray.

-The alternative mating strategy of crossing 1 male with 4 females that was implemented during prior years (Richards and Pearsons 2018) did not occur during 2020 because there were sufficient broodstock collected from the ABC to allow mating of males and females at 1:2 ratio for the Grant PUD program.
-A total of 566 males from the ABC were crossed with 378 females from the ABC and 752 females from the PRH volunteer trap.
-Of the total 441 ABC females spawned, 63 were spawned with males collected from the PRH volunteer trap.
+The alternative mating strategy of crossing 1 male with 4 females that was implemented during prior years (Richards and Pearsons 2021) occurred during 2021 because there were insufficient broodstock collected from the ABC to allow mating of males and females at 1:2 ratio for the Grant PUD program.
+A total of 79 males from the ABC were crossed with 280 females from the ABC and 424 females from the PRH volunteer trap.
+Of the total 280 ABC females spawned, none were spawned with males collected from the PRH volunteer trap.

-There were 4,338,660 eyed eggs shipped to Bonneville Hatchery for hatching and early rearing.
-For the combined programs at PRH, 7,759,659 fry were moved from the vertical trays in the incubation building to outdoor raceways between January 26 and February 24, 2021.
+There were 4,007,809 eyed eggs shipped to Bonneville Hatchery for hatching and early rearing to support the fall Chinook Salmon production Ringold Springs Hatchery program.
+For the combined Grant PUD and USACE programs at PRH, 7,915,491 fry were moved from the vertical trays in the incubation building to outdoor raceways between January 24 and February 23, 2022.
 The fry were reared in the raceways until they were of sufficient size that a portion of them could be marked in some manner (i.e., adipose clipped and or tagged).
 Fish receiving marks and or tags were collected directly from the raceways banks and then released into the corresponding concrete rearing ponds (e.g., fish moved from raceway bank E to channel pond E).
 Fish not selected for marking were transferred from the raceway banks into the corresponding rearing ponds.
-The growth of smolts from ponds E and D was accelerated for early releases that occurred on May 24 and 27, respectively.
-The remaining smolts were released between June 09 and June 17.
+The growth of smolts from ponds E and D was accelerated for early releases that occurred on May 23 and 26, respectively.
+The remaining smolts were released between June 09 and June 21.
 All releases occurred at night.
 These fish migrate down the old 1.6 km long spawning channel and then down the hatchery discharge channel to the Columbia River.